Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### Helen Grasshead(dealer): I'd like to get the ring and the teapot.
+#### 💬Helen Grasshead(dealer): I'd like to get the ring and the teapot.
 The rest is nothing but scrap.
 Please give me the two items.
 My personid is 15.
 ```sql
 UPDATE ITEM SET owner = 15 WHERE item IN ('ring', 'teapot');
 ```
-#### Helen Grasshead(dealer): Thank you!
+#### 💬Helen Grasshead(dealer): Thank you!
-#### Helen Grasshead(dealer): Here, some gold!
+#### 💬Helen Grasshead(dealer): Here, some gold!
 > UPDATE inhabitant SET gold = gold + 120 WHERE personid = 20

-#### You: Unfortunately, that's not enough gold to buy a sword.
+#### 💬You: Unfortunately, that's not enough gold to buy a sword.
 Seems like I do have to work after all.
 Maybe it's not a bad idea to change my name from Stranger to my real name before I will apply for a job.
 ```sql
 UPDATE INHABITANT SET name = 'Somanshu' WHERE personid = 20;
 ```
-#### You: Since baking is one of my hobbies, why not find a baker who I can work for?
+#### 💬You: Since baking is one of my hobbies, why not find a baker who I can work for?
 (Hint: List all bakers and use 'ORDER BY gold' to sort the results.
 'ORDER BY gold DESC' is even better because then the richest baker is on top.)
 ```sql
 SELECT * FROM INHABITANT WHERE job = 'baker' ORDER BY gold DESC;
 ```